-While we are breathing, air flows in and out in a steady stream from our nose or mouth to our lungs.
+While we are breathing, air flows in and out in a steady stream between our nose or mouth and our lungs.
 There are relatively few sounds when we are sitting and breathing quietly.
 When we exercise, the air moves more quickly and produces some sounds as we breathe.
-This happens because air is moving in and out of the nose and mouth more quickly and this results in more turbulence to the airflow and some vibration of the tissues in the nose and mouth.
+This happens because air is moving in and out of the nose and mouth more quickly and this results in more turbulence in the airflow and some vibration of the tissues in the nose and mouth.

 When we are asleep, the area at the back of the throat sometimes narrows as the muscles relax, and even close off temporarily.
-The same amount of air passing through this smaller opening can cause the tissues surrounding the opening to vibrate, which in turn can cause the sounds of snoring.
+The same amount of air passing through this smaller opening more rapidly can cause the tissues surrounding the opening to vibrate, which in turn can cause the sounds of snoring.
 Different people who snore have different reasons for the narrowing.
 The narrowing can be in the nose, mouth, or throat.
 Palatal snoring is often worse when an individual breathes through his or her mouth or has nasal obstruction.

-The nose is made up of two parallel passages, one on each side, called the nasal cavity.
-They are separated by a thin wall in the middle (the septum), which is a relatively flat wall of cartilage, bone, and lining tissue (called the nasal mucosa).
+The nose is made up of two parallel passages, one on each side, called the nasal cavities.
+They are separated by a thin wall (the septum), which is a relatively flat wall of cartilage, bone, and lining tissue (called the nasal mucosa).
 On the lateral side (the wall of the nose closer to the cheeks) of each passage, there are three nasal turbinates, which are long, cylindrical-shaped structures that lie roughly parallel to the floor of the nose.
 The turbinates contain many small blood vessels that function to regulate airflow.
-If the blood vessels in the turbinates increase in size, the turbinate as a whole swells, and the flow of air decreases.
-If the vessels narrow, the turbinates become smaller and airflow increases.
+If the blood vessels in the turbinates increase in size, the turbinate as a whole swells and the flow of air decreases.
+If the vessels narrow, the turbinates become smaller, and airflow increases.

-Everyone has a natural nasal cycle that generally will shift the side that is doing most of the breathing about every eight hours.
+Almost everyone has a natural nasal cycle that generally will shift the side that is doing most of the breathing about every 2 to 6 hours.
 For example, if the right nasal turbinates are swollen, most of the air enters the left nasal passage.
-After about eight hours, the right nasal turbinates will become smaller, and the left nasal turbinates will swell, shifting the majority of breathing to the right nasal passage.
-You may notice this cycle when you have a cold or if you have a chronically (long standing) stuffy nose.
+After about 6 hours, the right nasal turbinates will become smaller, and the left nasal turbinates will swell, shifting the majority of breathing to the right nasal passage.
+You may notice this cycle when you have a cold or if you have a chronically (long-standing) stuffy nose.
 The turbinates may also swell from allergic reactions or external stimuli, such as cold air or dirt.